Gayand-soul/cheatsheet-Anim1/README.md

 # cheatsheet-Anim1
 #Project Title and Description:

- **Title**: cheatsheet with Text Animation **Deskcription**:This cheatsheet provides a quick guide to implementing a simple text animation using HTML and CSS.
+ -**Title**: cheatsheet with Text Animation -**Deskcription**:This cheatsheet provides a quick guide to implementing a simple text animation using HTML and CSS.
 It covers everything from setup to customization, making it easy to integrate an animated text element int your web projects.